openstack/python-tackerclient/README.rst

-This is the client API library for Neutron.
+This is the client API library for Tacker.